logo

 What Do Counselors Do?

-In addition to mental tools, counselors help their clients learn adaptive behaviors as well as develop tools for communicating with and understanding others (who can be romantic partners, children, coworkers, and so on).
-For example, an addiction counselor may teach clients that instead of visiting places that are related to their addiction and potentially returning to negative behaviors, it is more productive to choose to go somewhere positive–such as the gym or the park–to overcome feelings of stress.
+In addition to mental tools, counselors help their clients learn adaptive behaviors and develop tools for communicating with and understanding others (who can be romantic partners, children, coworkers, and so on).
+For example, an addiction counselor may teach clients alternative ways of coping with stress–such as visiting the gym or the park–rather than using substances.

 To be successful, a counselor must believe that people have the ability to change their behaviors and attitudes in positive ways.
 It is these kinds of positive changes that define progress in counseling and therapy.
-In fact, the most satisfying moments in a counselor’s career are often when a client successfully overcomes a challenge by using the tools and behaviors learned in counseling sessions.
+Witnessing these changes in clients largely contributes to fulfillment as a counselor.

 Counselor Job Description